eruption-project/eruption/README.md

 ## The `eruption-process-monitor` Daemon

-As of Eruption `0.1.19`, automatic switching of profiles and slots is now supported via the `eruption-process-monitor` daemon.
+As of Eruption `0.1.19`, automatic switching of profiles and slots is supported via the `eruption-process-monitor` daemon.
 It gathers data via multiple sensor plugins and matches this data against a rule engine.
 It currently supports executing actions on process execution, as well as on Wayland or X11 "window focus changed" events.